amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 Another issue with doing all of the back-end before all of the front-end is that the layers may not communicate together when you finally get around to integrating them.
 As you code up the back-end, you will need to make some assumptions about which information the front-end will be able to pass to the back-end.
 If these assumptions turn out to be wrong, you won't find out until after all of the back-end code has been written.
 This creates for more code getting tossed when there are integration issues.

+#### Coding all of the front-end before all of the back-end
+In this scenario, we will start off by coding up all of the front-end for the next release.
+When we demo our code, we should be able to get a lot of feedback in terms of how everything is coming along.
+One downside is that more work will appear done than what is actually done since the call to the back-end will be stubbed out.
+This could confuse the customer.
+However, this downside is manageable.
+So in terms of getting feedback in a demo, this approach is not so bad.